Department of Teaching and Learning

-- Development, Learning, and Diversity
+- Justice and Diversity in Education

 - Mathematics and Science Education

-- Learning Sciences and Learning Environments
+- Learning and Design

 For practicing teachers or others with an interest in education looking to deepen their knowledge or strengthen their credentials, we offer the master's degree (M.Ed.) in four major fields of study.
 If you are seeking a career in education after obtaining a four-year liberal arts degree, initial licensure for post-baccalaureate students also can be obtained.